shsui5379/Linguabot/server/docs/database/UserDatabase.md

 ## Procedures
 - connect to db and verify connection
 - define model that can house a User instance
-- set up relationships to Note and Conversation instances (post-MVP stretch goal)
+- set up relationships to Chat and Message instances
 - export select functions

+# Model
+Each User shall have:
+- an id: primary key to Chats
+- firstName
+- lastName
+- targetLanguages array
+- userLanguage

 ## Exported Functions
 - ALL ARE ASYNC!!!